downplay/downright/README.md

 `alwaysPreventNativeContextMenu: bool (default: false)`

 If true, then the native (browser) context menu will *always* be suppressed, even if the user invokes it on something that isn't wrapped in @contextMenu.
 Note: It can only be suppressed when the event originates within the ContextMenuProvider.

+`submenuHoverDelay: number (default: 500) (in milliseconds)`

+Time in milliseconds a submenu waits after mouse hover before it opens.

 ### Context Menu connector (HOC / decorator pattern)